 With Zoom Phone, you can share a business phone number with your team, but it comes with serious limitations.
 You can only be a member of one shared number at a time, and texting from a shared number requires the Zoom Power Pack add-on.

-Quo makes it much easier and more cost-effective to split incoming conversations with coworkers.
-On our Business plan, you can add unlimited members to any number or numbers, and share texts, voicemails, and call recordings with your team.
-You can also tap into productivity tools such as auto-replies and scheduled texts to keep customers informed, even while you’re off the clock.
+You can also tap into productivity tools such as auto-replies and scheduled texts to keep customers informed, even when you’re off the clock.
 Plus, we let you create snippets, so your team doesn’t have to waste time writing the same message in response to FAQs.

 We also offer team chat tools so everyone on your team can share information without leaving the app.
 All you have to do is mention a team member in an internal thread, then leave context regarding recent calls, texts, or voicemails.